PedroKleinDavila/statistics-extension/README.md

 ### 0.0.1

-- Initial release with support for:
+- Initial release with the following features:
-  - Line and character tracking
-  - File counter
+  - Tracks lines written, characters typed, and files created.
-  - Total coding time
+  - Tracks total coding time.
-  - Automatic submission to the API
+  - Automatic submission of stats to the custom API on VS Code shutdown.

 ### 0.0.2 – 0.0.3

-- Improvements in how **characters and lines** are counted
+- Improvements to the counting mechanism for lines and characters written.

 ### 1.0.2

-- Display of statistics in the **VS Code status bar**
+- Added display of statistics in the **VS Code status bar** for quick viewing.

 ### 1.0.3

-- Fixed a bug that caused inaccurate tracking when switching branches.
+- Fixed a bug where switching branches caused inaccurate tracking.

-### 1.1.0
+### 1.1.1

-- Including an authentication for security based on an email auth.
+- Introduced email-based authentication for better security.

 ---

 ## 📬 Feedback

 Have suggestions, questions, or found a bug?
-Feel free to open an [issue](https://github.com/your-repo/issues) or submit a [pull request](https://github.com/your-repo/pulls)!
+Feel free to open an [issue](https://github.com/PedroKleinDavila/statistics-extension) or submit a [pull request](https://github.com/PedroKleinDavila/statistics-extension)!

+---

+## ✨ Contribution

+We welcome contributions to improve the extension.
+Please fork the repository, make changes, and submit a pull request!

 ---